 Patients also suffer an increased risk of infections as the protective skin barrier is no longer intact.
 Existing treatments do not sufficiently address the patient need.
 Thus, patients are in need of an efficacious but also highly tolerable treatment, since the early stages of disease may last for many years.

-In the US alone, 15,000 patients with early stage CTCL represents a total market potential of USD 900 million.
+In the US alone, 15,000 patients with early stage MF-CTCL represents a total market potential of USD 900 million.